Joel Quenneville: Anaheim Ducks

 On May 8, 2025, the Anaheim Ducks hired Quenneville as the 12th head coach in team history.

+On February 25, 2026, Quenneville became the second coach in NHL history to reach 1,000 regular season wins with a 6–5 victory over the Edmonton Oilers.

 Controversies

 2010 Brad Aldrich investigation

-On October 26, 2021, an independent investigation into how the Blackhawks responded to claims that former video coach Brad Aldrich sexually assaulted prospect Kyle Beach during the 2010 Stanley Cup playoffs revealed that Quenneville, as well as several members of the Blackhawks' senior leadership team, opted to defer any action on Aldrich until after the Stanley Cup Finals.
+On October 26, 2021, an independent investigation into how the Blackhawks responded to claims that former video coach Brad Aldrich sexually assaulted prospect Kyle Beach during the 2010 Stanley Cup playoffs revealed that Quenneville, as well as several members of the Blackhawks' senior leadership team, opted to defer any action on Aldrich until after the Stanley Cup Final.

-According to the report, Quenneville was particularly concerned about causing a distraction before the Stanley Cup Finals.
+According to the report, Quenneville was particularly concerned about causing a distraction before the Stanley Cup Final.
 Three weeks after the allegations were raised, Aldrich was forced to resign by HR and Legal after opting not to comply with their investigation and subsequently pleaded guilty to assaulting a player at a Michigan high school where he was a volunteer coach.

-Quenneville had previously claimed he had no knowledge that Aldrich sexually assaulted anyone before Beach and the high school player sued the Blackhawks, but multiple witnesses stated that he was called into a meeting to discuss the Aldrich matter shortly after the Blackhawks defeated the Sharks to advance to the 2010 Stanley Cup Finals.
-Multiple people in the meeting claimed that the matter discussed did not directly involve sexual assault and then-CEO John McDonough in the meeting committed to getting more information and handling the matter while directing Quenneville and the rest of senior management to keep their focus on the upcoming Stanley Cup Finals.
+Quenneville had previously claimed he had no knowledge that Aldrich sexually assaulted anyone before Beach and the high school player sued the Blackhawks, but multiple witnesses stated that he was called into a meeting to discuss the Aldrich matter shortly after the Blackhawks defeated the Sharks to advance to the 2010 Stanley Cup Final.
+Multiple people in the meeting claimed that the matter discussed did not directly involve sexual assault and then-CEO John McDonough in the meeting committed to getting more information and handling the matter while directing Quenneville and the rest of senior management to keep their focus on the upcoming Stanley Cup Final.

 On October 27, 2021, Quenneville was summoned to a meeting the following day with NHL Commissioner Gary Bettman to discuss his role in the incident.
 Within hours of that meeting, Quenneville announced his immediate resignation as Panthers coach.
 He released a statement following his resignation "I want to express my sorrow for the pain this young man, Kyle Beach, has suffered.
-My former team - the Blackhawks -- failed Kyle and I own my share of that.
+My former team – the Blackhawks – failed Kyle and I own my share of that.
 I want to reflect on how all this happened and take the time to educate myself on ensuring hockey spaces are safe for everyone."
 According to a formal NHL statement, Bettman, the Panthers, and Quenneville mutually agreed that "it was no longer appropriate" for Quenneville to stay on.
 Bettman also announced that Quenneville will have to meet with him before he is allowed to work in the NHL again.

 On July 1, 2024, nearly three years after his abrupt resignation from the Panthers due to the Blackhawks scandal, Quenneville was reinstated by the NHL (along with Stan Bowman and Al MacIsaac) to seek future employment within the league.